 If mules or rock climbing are not your passion, do not scratch Bishop off of your bucket list because there is so much more in and around Bishop to spark your interest.

 Bishop is west of the Owens River at the end of the Owens Valley.
-It was first named after Bishop Creek which flows out of the Sierra Nevada Mountains and the creek was named after Samuel Bishop, one of the earlier settlers in the Owens Valley.
+It named after Bishop Creek, which flows out of the Sierra Nevada Mountains.
+Samuel Bishop, one of the earlier settlers in the Owens Valley.

-Oft times, docents will play the part of a station agent and provide information about the importance of the railroad prior to the building of modern roads-pre 1950-when the only transportation other than horseback and foot was the railroad.
+Oft times, docents will play the part of a station agent and provide information about the importance of the railroad before the building of modern roads-pre 1950-when the only transportation other than horseback and foot was the railroad.

 Above the city of Bishop, the Bishop Piute Tribe has their federal reservation.
-It was established in 1912, covers approximately 875 acres and is home to over 1,400 tribal members.
-The reservation itself is on the lower slopes of the Eastern Sierra Nevada Mountains.
+It was established in 1912, covers approximately 875 acres, and is home to over 1,400 tribal members.
+The Indian reservation itself is on the lower slopes of the Eastern Sierra Nevada Mountains.

 While there are plenty of historical facts to feed your head, relating to the town of Bishop, there are also great places in Bishop to feed your tummy, as well ~ and these places have history, as well.